Friz64/erupt/USER_GUIDE.md

 - Device level functions, stored in `DeviceLoader`, internally loaded using the `vkGetDeviceProcAddr` function obtained in the previous step.

+The `*Enabled` structs associated with each loader are an implementation detail used while creating the loader and can be accessed through the `.enabled()` method on every loader.

 ### Usual setup

 ```rust